akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.9.x-2.10.x.md

 ## Support for slf4j 1.7.x and logback 1.2.x removed

 This is the first release that only supports slf4j 2.0.x and logback 1.5.x.

+## Remove dependency to scala-java8-compat

+The transitive dependency on `scala-java8-compat` has been removed.